Deportation Defense Lawyer in Fresno

 Your deportation proceeding will end with a judge making a decision about your immigration status and whether you must be removed from the country.
 If it is decided that you must leave, you have 30 days to make an appeal.
 Our team can help you fight this decision and keep you in the United States.

-What Are the Most Common Reasons for Deportation Proceedings?
+What Are the Most Common Reasons for Deportation Proceedings in Fresno?

 There are many reasons why you may be facing deportation.
 Committing any criminal act or violating the terms of your immigration status are the main causes of deportation.
 It’s possible to be in violation of multiple things, even if they are relatively minor.